Centro Español de Ponce: Events

 One of the best documented events accomplished by the Centro Español club was the transfer of the remains of Don Rafael Martínez Illescas, a Spanish army commander who had died in the Spanish–American War during the Puerto Rico Campaign, from a Ponce cemetery to his hometown in Cartagena, Spain, on 20 May 1915.

 In 1935, the Centro Español de Ponce club hosted Argentina’s king of Tango, Carlos Gardel.
 Contrary to popular belief, though, Gardel was not hosted at the Centro Espanol de Ponce building on Calle Villa, but at the Casino de Ponce, since at that time (1935) Centro Español de Ponce did not yet own the structure on calle Villa.
 The club purchased the structure on calle Villa on 17 November 1961.

 Subsequent tenants

 Some time after 1970 the building became the Ponce regional office for the Fondo del Seguro del Estado (FSE), the government of Puerto Rico’s pension and health plan agency, until FSE opened new offices on Avenida Santiago de los Caballeros in 1985.

 In 1985, the building became the headquarters for the Sociedad Historica de Ponce which occupied it until 1989.
-It has not been occupied since and today (2012) it is in ruins.
+It has not been occupied since and is in ruins.